pwshdevs/PSFluentObjectValidation/docs/en-US/Assert-Exist.md

 ### EXAMPLE 1
 ```
-# Validate that the `user.name` property exists and is non-empty
 Assert-Exist -InputObject $data -Key "user.name!"
 ```

+Asserts that the \`user.name\` property exists and is non-empty

 ### EXAMPLE 2
 ```
-# Validate that all users in the array have a non-empty email
 Assert-Exist -InputObject $data -Key "users[*].email!"
 ```

+Asserts that all users in the array have a non-empty email

 ### EXAMPLE 3
 ```
-# Validate that the `settings.theme` property exists
 Assert-Exist -InputObject $data -Key "settings.theme"
 ```

+Asserts that the \`settings.theme\` property exists

 ## PARAMETERS